xyjprc/hon/README.md

 ![](http://www.higherordernetwork.com/wp-content/uploads/2016/11/workflow-1024x262.png)

-The workflow to construct the higher-order network is as follows:
-Given the raw sequential data, we first decide which nodes need to be split into higher-order nodes, and how high the orders are;
+The workflow to construct the higher-order network is as follows: given the raw sequential data, we first decide which nodes need to be split into higher-order nodes, and how high the orders are;
-Then we connect nodes representing different orders of dependency.
+then we connect nodes representing different orders of dependency.
 Finally the output is the higher-order network, which can be used like conventional network for analyses.

-> Python: run main.py to execute all procedures, or run BuildRules.py and BuildNetwork.py separately.
+> Python: run main.py to execute all procedures.

 > Common Lisp: run build-rules.lisp and build-network.lisp separately.